 Local Media Association launched the Lab for Journalism Funding in September 2020 with support from Google News Initiative.
 Sixteen local publishers from across the United States were selected from more than 50 newsrooms that applied.

 With a curriculum developed by the development team at The Seattle Times, the lab gave the publishers overall strategy and one-on-one coaching to develop and execute proposals to fund journalism through philanthropy.
 By the completion of the lab on June 30, 2021, participating news organizations had collectively raised $4.5 million to support their journalism.
-Applications to join the second cohort of the Lab for Journalism Funding are open until Aug.
-8, 2021.

 At the conclusion of the lab, LMA published an extensive report detailing lessons from the lab to serve as a playbook for other local news organizations.
 Here are the key highlights: